justinemcauliffe/CMPT-220L-903-21S/SemesterProject/ReadMe.md

 #### Finding the Nth largest element in the tree:

 First we start out at the root.
-Then we initialize a count variable to zero.
-The while loop is set to the current value not equal to null and then has an if statement saying if there are no right child.
+Then we initialize the count variable to zero.
+The while loop is set to the current value not equal to null and then has an if statement saying if there are no right children.
 Within that there is another if statement saying if the count is equal to n then that is the nth largest node, printing the current right node.
 Then the else looks at the left child with another while loop.
 If the left successor is null then it will print the right child.
-For the else if the count is equal to n then that is the Nth largest node, printing the current left node.
+For the else if the count is equal to n then that is the nth largest node, printing the current left node.